 - Add the glass noodles, put a little water (2-3 tablespoons) so that glass noodles can get soft.

-- Add vinegar and mix for another 5 mins.
+- Add vinegarand sesame oil.
+Mix for another 5 mins.

 - Add chopped basil leaves and soy sauce and mix well.